Sam McQueen: Club career

 On 5 December 2016, McQueen signed a new long-term contract with Southampton, penning a deal until 2021.

 On 30 August 2018, McQueen signed for Middlesbrough on a season-long loan.
 In October 2018, he suffered a serious knee injury in a game against Crystal Palace.
 McQueen's recovery was disrupted by recurring infections of his knee construction, which required additional surgeries.
 In April 2021, Southampton manager Ralph Hasenhüttl said it would be a "miracle" if McQueen played again.
 McQueen retired from professional football as a result of his injuries on 1 January 2022.

 International career

 McQueen received his first call-up for the England under-21 side as a squad member for a pair of friendly matches against Germany and Denmark in March 2017.
 McQueen was an unused substitute in the Germany match but was handed his debut on 27 March, starting at left-back in the game against Denmark.
 Aidy Boothroyd, the manager, was quoted as saying "Sam McQueen was excellent" in the 4–0 victory against Denmark.

+Coaching career

+Following his retirement from professional football, he returned to Southampton in a coaching role, predominantly working with the under-18s.